Ben Stiller: Comedic work and continued directorial feats

 In 2008, Stiller directed, co-wrote, co-produced, and starred in the film Tropic Thunder, with Robert Downey Jr. and Jack Black; Stiller had originally conceived of the film's premise while filming Empire of the Sun in 1987.

-In 2009, he starred with Amy Adams in Night at the Museum 2: Battle of the Smithsonian, sequel to Night at the Museum.
+In 2009, he starred with Amy Adams in Night at the Museum 2: Battle of the Smithsonian, a sequel to Night at the Museum.
 In 2010, Stiller made a brief cameo in Joaquin Phoenix's mockumentary I'm Still Here and played the lead role in the comedy-drama Greenberg.
 He again portrayed Greg Focker in the critically panned but financially successful Little Fockers, the second sequel to Meet the Parents.
 He originally had planned to voice the titular protagonist of Megamind along with Robert Downey Jr., but later dropped out and was replaced by Will Ferrell while still remaining an executive producer and voicing a minor character in the film, a museum curator named Bernard.

-In 2011, Stiller starred with Eddie Murphy and Alan Alda in Tower Heist, about a group of maintenance workers planning a heist in a residential skyscraper.
+Stiller starred with Eddie Murphy and Alan Alda in Tower Heist (2011), about a group of maintenance workers planning a heist in a residential skyscraper.
 He produced, directed, and starred in The Secret Life of Walter Mitty, which was released in 2013.

-In 2018 and 2019, Stiller played Michael Cohen on Saturday Night Live for 6 episodes.
+After starring in and directing Zoolander 2 (2016), a critical failure, Stiller's next directorial project was the Showtime miniseries Escape at Dannemora, for which he received two Emmy Award nominations.
+In 2018 and 2019, Stiller played Michael Cohen on Saturday Night Live for six episodes.
+In 2021, Stiller signed on to co-write and direct Bag Man, a Focus Features adaptation of the 2018 podcast about the kickback scandal that led to the resignation of Vice President Spiro Agnew.
+As of October 2023, the movie remained in pre-production.
+The filming was scheduled to start in Washington, DC and Budapest in November 2025>.
+Stiller executive produces and directs many episodes of the Apple TV+ series Severance, which premiered in 2022.

+In 2024, Stiller made his acting comeback after seven years with the holiday films Nutcrackers and Dear Santa, the latter also featuring Jack Black and having Stiller in an uncredited role.
+While promoting the films Stiller appeared on the popular interview show Hot Ones.
+In 2024, it was announced that Stiller and De Niro were in talks to star in a fourth Meet the Parents film.
+In December 2024, Stiller was featured in a music video trailer for singer SZA's new album Lana, singing her song "Drive".

+Stiller reprised his role as Hal L. in Happy Gilmore 2, a sequel to Happy Gilmore that premiered on July 25, 2025.
+He was confirmed to appear in The Dink (2025), a comedy film about the sport of pickleball directed by Josh Greenbaum and co-produced with Stiller.